TOP

 1921 photograph of the Mettler family on the site of the present-day HGM Ranch (east side of Mokelumne River-Lodi): Henry George Mettler in front, with a young Carl Mettler (right), father of Mettler Family Vineyards' current family patriarch Larry Mettler.

-2021 Michael David Winery, Lodi—This internationally known brand has come a long ways since its "7 Deadly Zins" days; this value priced bottling (less than $20) shows off the pungent, generous red/black berry and earth toned (herby/loamy) characteristics of Lodi-grown fruit, couched in a svelte, easy textured medium body, handsomely framed by subtle toasted oak.
+2021 Michael David Winery, Lodi—This internationally known brand has come a long way since its "7 Deadly Zins" days; this value-priced bottling (less than $20) shows off the pungent, generous red/blackberry and earth-toned (herby/loamy) characteristics of Lodi-grown fruit, couched in a svelte, easy textured medium body, handsomely framed by subtle toasted oak.

 2021 St. Amant Winery, Mohr-Fry Ranch, Mokelumne River-Lodi—Sourced from the Fry family's early 1940s blocks, another quintessential Lodi style varietal in its fragrant/floral red berry profile tinged by a mild loamy earthiness; easy, rounded, notably balanced medium body, emphasizing the varietal character within the scope of the broader appellation's sensory signatures.

-Lodi-grown Zinfandel being poured at the Lodi Wine table during the 2024 ZAP Grand Tasting.
+Lodi-grown Zinfandel is being poured at the Lodi Wine table during the 2024 ZAP Grand Tasting.

 2021 Macchia Wines, Generous, Mokelumne River-Lodi—Another, (as the name implies) more "generous" heaping of Mohr-Fry-grown fruit, with the characteristically floral, slightly earthy nuances; its rounded, easy textured, medium-full body encapsulating exuberant varietal berryishness, amplified all the more by a touch of sweet oak.